Heitclieff/medtrack-demo/README.md

-# RPP Inventory Management System - Demo Client
+# Inventory Management System - Demo Client

-This is a demo/duplicate version of the RPP Inventory Management System client.
+This is a demo/duplicate version of the Inventory Management System client.

 ## 🚀 Purpose

 This directory serves as a demonstration environment or a separate instance of the inventory management frontend.

 ## 🛠️ Technology Stack